adevraj11/2025site/_posts/2025-01-14-a-year-in-books.markdown

 author: ayushmandevraj
 description: A list of books I read in 2025
 ---
-**This year, I’m doing something different — recording every book I read in 2025 here on the blog.
-In 2024, I made my way through 67 books.
-Let’s see if I can keep this going.**
+**This year, I want to record every book I read in 2025 here on the blog.
+I read 67 books in 2024.
+Let’s see if I can keep it going.**

 ---
 <strong>